 You do not want to be a personal injury lawyer’s first real case.
 Your lawyer should have multiple years of experience as a licensed and practicing attorney.
 It is okay for the law firm to have newer lawyers on its team, but the actual attorney in charge of your case should have enough experience to know how the court process works and how to handle your case with the best possible strategy.

 2. Do You Have Experience With Cases Like Mine?

 No amount of legal education can replace real experience.
 Make sure your attorney has handled cases similar to yours.
 While no case will be exactly the same, the lawyer should have represented other cases in the same practice area.
 Ask if your personal injury lawyer specializes in your type of injury law.
 If you suffered a motor vehicle accident and may require representation from an experienced Glendale car accident lawyer.
-You may need help after an auto accident, commercial truck accident, slip, and fall, animal attack, or workplace accident.
+You may need help after a car accident, commercial truck accident, slip, and fall, animal attack, or workplace accident.
 Your lawyer should feel confident that he or she has the experience and resources to take on your specific case.

 3. Who Will Actually Handle My Case?

 The lawyer you speak with during your free consultation should be the same attorney handling your case.
 If not, the lawyer should at least introduce you to the attorney that will be taking the case.
 Do not settle for a firm that plans on passing your case off to an assistant, associate, or paralegal.
 While it is normal for lawyers to have assistance from others, your personal lawyer should be the one in charge of your claim.
 It is okay if your lawyer works together with other lawyers at the firm, however.
 Find out your point of contact.